mixr26/lexer_generator/README.md

 ## Introduction
 This is my take on the lexical analyzer generator in the style of Flex.

-It is not meant to be particularly fast or efficient, it was just meant to crystallize the concepts of lexical analysis described in Chapter 3 of the 'Dragon Book' [1], hence Python was used as the programming tool.
+It is not meant to be particularly fast or efficient, it is just meant to crystallize the concepts of lexical analysis described in Chapter 3 of the 'Dragon Book' [1], hence Python was used as the programming tool.

 Lexical analyzer generator is a tool which takes a specification of a language and creates a lexical analyzer which